 Pneumonia and septicaemia were the most common clinical presentations in children aged under five years old.

-Seven of the 28 children aged under five years who had IPD in the first half of 2023 were known to have an underlying condition.
+Eleven of the 37 children aged under five years who had IPD to the end of the third quarter of 2023 were known to have an underlying condition.

 Circulating serotypes of Streptococcus pneumoniae